vivesweb/graph-php/README.md

 	$graph->title( 'Line with marker & only markers' );
 	echo '<img src="'.$graph->output_gd_png_base64( ).'" >'; // Echo img raw data in html page

-Whith this simple code you will generate Graph with markers and serie with marker and line:
+With this simple code you will generate Graph with markers and serie with marker and line:

 ![Simple graph with markers and markers with lines](https://github.com/vivesweb/graph-php/blob/main/samplemarkerplot.png?raw=true)